MinellaPersonalProjects/my-tech-teachings/content/blog/recreate-secret-invasion-website.md

 publishDateTime: 2023-11-08:03:30
 ---

-If you didn't already know, Marvel created a secret website for its newest tv show , Secret Invasion.
+If you didn't already know, Marvel created a secret website for its newest TV show, Secret Invasion.
 This novel promotional stunt had my hands itching to create a something similar.
 The website, [www.theinvasionhasbegun.com](http://www.theinvasionhasbegun.com/) gives a black-ops aesthetics and surreptitious layout of this site create an atmosphere of secrecy and intrigue, making users feel like they're part of an underground network.

 The website starts out with a password prompt page, with an obscure password that I had to get off the internet.

-One might expect the password to have a connection to the show, possibly involving names like "Nick Fury" or "Avengers" However, due to the absence of a character limit on the website, the possibilities appeared to be without boundaries.I couldn't figure out any clues so I just googled it, the password is "RSD3PX5N7S"
+One might expect the password to have a connection to the show, possibly involving names like "Nick Fury" or "Avengers" However, due to the absence of a character limit on the website, the possibilities appeared to be without boundaries.I couldn't figure out any clues, so I just googled it, the password is "RSD3PX5N7S"

-In this tutorial I'm going to recreate those processes and have our own secret blackops website hidden under the guise of a regular webpage using VueJS and Vuetify.
+In this tutorial I'm going to recreate those processes and have our own secret black ops website hidden under the guise of a regular webpage using VueJS and Vuetify.

 ## Prerequisites
 - Some knowledge of Vue